DataScienceNepal/datascience-ai-machinelearning-resources/Artificial Intelligence.md

         * Ensemble methods
             - Bagging (random forests) and boosting

+## AI Related Terms

+- Sentient - Able to perceive or feel things
+- Consciousness - The state of being awake and aware of one's surroundings (opposite is dead or inanimate object)
+    + The awareness or perception of something by a person
+    + The fact of awareness by the mind of itself and the world
+- Mind - The element, part, substance, or process that reasons, thinks, feels, wills, perceives, judges, etc.
+- Think - To employ one’s mind rationally and objectively in evaluating or dealing with a given situation
+- Artificial (aka machine or synthetic) consciousness - The aim of the theory of artificial consciousness is to "Define that which would have to be synthesized were consciousness to be found in an engineered artifact"

 ## AI and ML Process (High-level)

 - Ask the right question